Drostjan/ThinkEr/README.md

 # ThinkEr
-A notepad developed with Rust
+A terminal editor with Rust